 Other life-changing stuff you will learn in this episode…

 - How decluttering improved Lisa’s life

-- Why being organized alone is not enough
+- Why is it not enough to just organize

 - How decluttering saves us more money

 - The importance of community to improve financial and mental well-being